-We will collect personal information about you during our sign-up process, when you get in touch with us, use our website or just as part of providing our services to you.
+We will collect personal information about you during our sign-up process, when you get in touch with us via phone, email, social media, letter, our website or just as part of providing our services to you.

 We may also be provided with your personal information by other parties.

 Comparison websites or energy switching companies – this is so that we can provide our service to you.